History of medieval Arabic and Western European domes: Kingdom of Italy in the Holy Roman Empire

 The dome of the Basilica of San Lorenzo in Milan, a tetraconch building with a central space 23.8 meters square, was rebuilt in the Romanesque style after a fire in 1124.
 Much admired in the Renaissance, its dome collapsed in 1573 and was rebuilt with the present cloister vault.
+The dome was said to have been modeled on the dome of the Pantheon and was often compared to it during the Renaissance.
+The building was mistakenly thought to have been the site of a Temple of Mercury that was renovated by Emperor Maximian and dedicated as a Temple of Hercules.
 Documentary evidence indicates that the Romanesque dome of San Lorenzo was a thin hemisphere of light material over a cube of space about 23.8 meters (40 Milanese braccia) on each side.
 The dome was supported by four corner squinches resting on the four exedrae arches of the square space with a further eight smaller squinches between each of them to create a sixteen-sided base.
 It was covered on the exterior by a cylindrical or polygonal drum and timber roof.
 The exterior drum was likely polygonal, with eight or sixteen sides, and had two levels of dwarf galleries beneath a cornice row of hanging arches.
 Evidence remains in the building's eastern corner towers of flying buttresses extending diagonally to the drum.
 The existence of a small lantern at the top of the dome is uncertain and the date the dome was completed is unknown.

-The cathedral of Sovana (1153-1175) and the church of San Salvatore at Terni (about 1200) were constructed with local materials and have precedents in the region.
+The cathedral of Sovana (1153–1175) and the church of San Salvatore at Terni (about 1200) were constructed with local materials and have precedents in the region.
 The alternating stone and brick rings of the dome over the Rotuna of Montesiepi at the Abbey of San Galgano are unusual but may be part of Tuscan decorative polychrome banding.
 It was built in the 1180s as a commemorative chapel with a hemispherical dome over a cylindrical rotunda and the top 16 rings are all in brick, giving the impression of an oculus at the top of the dome.

 Kingdom of France and the Angevin Empire

+A study in 1976 of Romanesque churches in the south of France documented 130 with oval plan domes, such as the domes on pendentives at Saint-Martin-de-Gurson, Dordogne and Balzac, Charente.
+The oval shape appears to have been a practical solution to rectangular crossing bays.
+The oldest French pendentives were built in horizontal courses, rather than courses normal to the curve.
+This may have been done to better spread the weight of each course and also allow for a lighter wooden centering to be used during construction.